deibich/oh-custom-block-libraries/libraries/datetime/README.md

 ### ZDT from item \<item\>
 Get the ZonedDateTime from item's state.
+Error if item is undef/NULL.

 ![get_zdt_from_oh_item](images/get_zdt_from_oh_item.png)